NLeSC/guide/CONTRIBUTING.md

 If everything works as it should, ``git add``, ``commit`` and ``push`` like normal.

+If you have made a significant contribution to the guide, please make sure to add yourself to the `CITATION.cff` file so your name can be included in the list of authors of the guide.

 ## Chapter Owners

 To see who is responsible for which part of the guide see [chapter_owners.md](chapter_owners.md).